chengts95/rustpower/Readme.md

 ## **Performance Comparison**

 RustPower is designed for extreme performance and memory efficiency.
-Below is a comparison between established industry standards and RustPower (all using the KLU solver where applicable).
+Below is a comparison between established industry standards and RustPower (all using the KLU solver where applicable, tested on Intel i7 10700K with 32GB DDR4 3000 MHz).

 ### **Core Solve Time (Newton-Raphson)**